24 Last-Minute Ideas That Will Absolutely Save Your Holidays

 Don’t have time to cook but have an upcoming celebration to attend?
 Pick up some cheese, meats, and crackers from the store and check out how to assemble a beautiful cheese board that’ll make your friends and family say, “Wow!”

 If you love hosting but are trying to avoid Turkey duty this season, there’s no shame in ordering out!
 Companies like Cracker Barrel ($100), Boston Market ($120), Whole Foods ($80, $120) and more offer delicious Thanksgiving meal orders.
 Less stress means more time enjoying what’s most important: the family and friends you’re with.
+Find more ways to bring joy home this holiday season.

 Have reservations about cooking Thanksgiving dinner?
 Make reservations instead.
 These restaurants are open on Thanksgiving.